 - how has it changed your perspective

-On Feb 1, 2018, the day when the game was released online, I went on the plane to Norway and started my 10-day Arctic trip as a reward for my hard work.
+On Feb 1, 2018, the game was released online.

+I went on the plane to Norway and started my 10-day Arctic trip as a reward for my hard work.
 No matter how the world reacts to the game, I would be proud of ourselves that we made a game from scratches and I didn’t regret doing that.
 Fortunately, the intermittent calls from various media telling me that the game I made has become trending on the Internet broke our concern.

 Now we have updated the 4the version with over 1000,000 downloads.
 These surprising changes have made us excited.
 But what makes me happier is that I changed the ideological form of this society through the abstract idea, willing to act on it and the technology.
-I am not just a boy who use tech to tackle his daily life issues, but he has grown to be a young man who knows how to use technology transform social status.
+I am not just a boy who uses tech to tackle his daily life issues, but he has grown to be a young man who knows how to use technology transforming social status.